pshomov/pshomov.github.io/_posts/worrie-free-mvvm-with-xamarin-forms.md

 ~~**BTW**: Sorry for not providing a way to do comments, now actively working on it, I promise.
 Meanwhile please [create an issue on the example](https://github.com/pshomov/mvvmeasy/issues) and let's have the conversation over there ;)~~

-**Update:** As promised I have a way to post comments, but it's somewhat too-smart-for-its-own-good so I guess I will have to write a post about that ;)
+**Update:** As promised I have a way to post comments, but it's somewhat I-am-too-smart-for-my-own-good so I guess I will have to write a post about that ;)